jlevy/lft/lft.md

 Say you give it to a bunch of users.
 You know what you’d discover?
-At first, they'll be delighted by simple things.
+At first, they’ll be delighted by simple things.
 But once they start to do anything really complex, your *users* will begin to have misunderstandings *with themselves* about what they want the software to do.